Shrinking the haystack to find the needles you want.

 Let’s start by imagining your sources as a huge haystack of unstructured big data.
 Next, imagine that you must quickly search through it to find the golden information needles that you urgently need.
 Finally, picture the haystack as not only growing in size every time you see it, but also having new haystacks appear in other places.
 It becomes harder and harder to find the needles, right?
 Yet, this is the information world we live in today.
 We believe that the mysticism and confusion surrounding sources is largely due to challenge posed by “big data,” i.e. the enormous quantity of available sources.

 The challenge before us is: how do we deal with the huge volumes of secondary information flows today?
 This article addresses a very straightforward question: what types of sources are there and how do we make the best use of them?
 It is of course beyond the scope of this article to provide a holistic and detailed coverage of all available sources for all industries.
 So, we will aim at providing:

-- A structural model for how to segment your particular
+- A structural model for how to segment your particular set of sources

-- How to think in terms of source mixes with regards to
+- How to think in terms of source mixes with regards to available budgets

 - How to connect your sources to an Intelligence Portal

 Gathering information is not a challenge these days.
 Information is ubiquitous in most industries.
 The challenge is to gather relevant information by making a conscious selection and managing the sources to narrow down the target information into a digestible volume of useful content.
 In other words trying to shrink the haystack you are looking at.

 For a start, let’s segment the entire source landscape into two very generic categories, with two subcategories each:

 – Open sources such as web sites, news sources, social media, etc.